AZn5ReD/saplearninghub-pdf-downloader/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+If you like the project, you can buy me a [coffee](https://paypal.me/azn5red).

 ## License